 The CCPA was amended and expanded by the California Privacy Rights Act (CPRA), which took effect on January 1, 2023.
 It granted additional rights to consumers and established the California Privacy Protection Agency (CPPA, also known as CalPrivacy), among other things.

-In July 2025, the CPPA voted to adopt new regulations to update existing regulations and add more requirements for businesses.
-Implementation will be staggered over two years, starting in January 2026 and ending in April 2028.
+In July 2025, the CPPA voted to adopt new regulations to update existing regulations and adding obligations for businesses.
+Some changes took effect on January 1, 2026; others are being phased in through 2028 and beyond.

 Here’s what you need to be aware of.